Tessil/hat-trie/README.md

 ### Benchmark

-The benchmark consists in inserting all the titles of the wikipedia archive in the main namespace, check the size of the structure and read all the titles again.
+The benchmark consists in inserting all the titles in the main namespace of the wikipedia archive, check the size of the structure and read all the titles again.

 * Dataset: enwiki-20170320-all-titles-in-ns0.gz
 * Size: 262.7 MiB